-I am looking for people who suffer from Electromagnetic Hypersensitivity (EHS), and who would like to share their story with me for some writing I plan to do on the subject.
+I am looking for people who suffer from Electromagnetic Hypersensitivity (EHS), and who would like to share their story with me for a book I am writing: REFUGIUM: Wi-Fi Exiles And The Coming Electroplague.

 If you are willing to share your EHS story with me, please contact me by email: email@example.com .

-I am hoping that what I write on this subject will help raise public awareness about the hazards of WiFi by putting a human face on what is otherwise an overwhelming pile of data and statistics about WiFi toxicity.
+I am hoping that what I write on this subject will help raise public awareness about the hazards of wireless radiation by putting a human face on what is otherwise an overwhelming pile of data and statistics.

-I would like to offer the public some individual stories that include successful strategies for reducing or avoiding WiFi and other common types of electromagnetic radiation.
+I would like to offer the public some individual stories that include successful strategies for reducing or avoiding Wi-Fi and other common sources of electromagnetic radiation.

 So if you suffer from EHS, and particularly if you are actively doing something in your life to address the problem, then I would very much like to hear from you and possibly interview you by phone or email.